oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step1.md

                serverless-offline @types/aws-lambda`{{execute}}

-The installation might take a while but when everything is done loading you are ready to continue to the next step.
+The installation might take a while but in the meantime you can start looking at the next step.